ART-412-20, Explorations in American Painting (FA15)

 INSTRUCTOR: Domenico Firmani

-An examination of painting in the Unites States from Colonial times to the 1970's.
+An examination of painting in the United States from Colonial times to the 1970's.
 The relationship of American painting to European styles will be a major concern.
-A class meeting at the Baltimore Museum of Art will allow students to see and study the works more closely.

 ASSIGNMENTS AND REQUIREMENTS:

 1. Readings in assigned text.

 2. In-class Formal Analysis by student of a painting. - 5%

 4. Quiz and final exam. - 5% & 45%

 Craven, Wayne.
 American Art: History and Culture.
 McGraw Hill, revised 1st ed., 2003.

 RECOMMENDED READINGS AND/OR ASSIGNMENTS PRIOR TO THE FIRST CLASS: